eecd-design/conditions-for-success_middle/src/content/components/shared-vision-for-inclusive-learner-centered/sustaining/focus.md

-Inclusive, learner-centered middle level education is a core value, with continuous reflection ensuring all learners thrive.
+Inclusive, learner-centered middle level education is a core value, and continuous reflection helps to ensure all learners thrive.